cms-sw/cms-bot/IBPages.md

   - The pages in cmssdt can be found in [https://cmssdt.cern.ch/SDT/html/showIB.html](https://cmssdt.cern.ch/SDT/html/showIB.html)
   - You can also see the a github mirror in [http://cms-sw.github.io/showIB.html](http://cms-sw.github.io/showIB.html)

-## The IB Pages can report incomplete results from Elasticsearch

-[update-github-pages](https://cmssdt.cern.ch/jenkins/job/update-github-pages/) runs periodicaly to parse the results from AFS logs and ES about the IBs (Compilation, Unit tests, Relvals).
-It saves the results in json files [here](https://github.com/cms-sw/cms-sw.github.io/tree/master/data).
-When a result is found in ES but not in AFS, the name of the json file will end with the suffix "_INCOMPLETE.json". [summary-of-merged-prs](https://cmssdt.cern.ch/jenkins/job/summary-of-merged-prs/) uses these json files to identify results that are currently not complete and show them in the pages.
-An incomplete result can indicate for compilation results, that the IB being is built, and for the Unit tests and Relvals indicates that the validation for that IB is being run.

 If the validation job for the IB fails, the paratial results still can be shown in the IB pages if ES is available.

 ## Html and javascript files for the IB pages.